+I’ve discovered two ways to get rid of fruit flies quickly.
 I made the mistake of bringing fruit home and then I forgot to wash it.
 It wasn’t intentional, I assure you.
 I usually use one of these fruit wash recipes.
 But as luck would have it when I walked in, my phone was ringing, my hands were full and my cat had apparently “malfunctioned” only moments before I got there.
 So skipped the fruit washing in order to handle everything else.
 Big mistake.
 About three days later I walked in and dropped my keys on the counter and it was like a fruit fly bomb went off.
 Continue reading

 I was reading about the natural anti-bacterial benefits of lemon juice the other day, when I realized that many DIY cleaning products seemed to include the citrus in their ingredients.
 Apparently, lemon is a natural disinfectant and the citric acid found in lemons naturally, is used in many cleaning products already.
 This discovery also happened to be the same day that I ran out of my DIY Bathroom Scrub.